sha-o-na/passcollective.github.io/_pages/about.md

             <h3 class="less-whitespace">The Field</h3>
             <b>Shining Stars Football Club</b>
             <p align="justify">
-                Our co-gender football club, Shining Stars FC, consists of 50 children from marginalised urban communities.
+                The skill building program of future creative leaders shining out of poverty.
+Our co-gender football club, Shining Stars FC, consists of 43 children from marginalised urban communities of Bangalore.
 On the field, we focus on football excellence and life skills development as a by-product.
-Off the field, we apply the our football club unity in academic study sessions, developing observation skills and participatory design projects addressing community challenges.
-(See exercises for more detail).
+Off the field, we apply the our football club unity in academic study sessions, developing observation skills and participatory design projects addressing community challenges. <a href="/exercises">See exercises</a>
             </p>
         </div>

         <div class="6u 12u$(small) bio">
             <h3 class="less-whitespace">The Stadium</h3>
-                <b>SportsQ</b>
+                <b><a href="https://www.sportsqplus.com/" target="_blank">SportsQ</a></b>
                 <ul class="less-whitespace">
                 <li>
                 A startup holistically guiding aspiring child athletes’ through sports science and technology: